cognate-lang/cognate/README.md

 The stack, around which cognate is designed, allows Cognate to do things which many other languages cannot.
 One example is multiple return values.
 While other languages - such as python - require the use of tuples or lists to return multiple values, Cognate uses the stack to achieve this without the use of any data structures.
 Cognate also uses the stack to allow any expression to be written in point-free notation.

 ### Building Cognate
 Currently, Cognate will run on Linux and MacOS systems.
 If you use Windows 10, then you can install Cognate on the Windows Subsystem for Linux.
-To build Cognate, you will need make, flex, bison, clang, libGC.
-Simply run this command to build the compiler and runtime.
+To build Cognate, you will need make, flex, bison, clang, libGC. libGC (also called bdwgc) must first be patched with `boehm.patch` before it's built.
+After installing dependencies, simply run this command to build the compiler and runtime.
 ```
 make
 ```